michael-sorensen/ETL-Project/README.md

 <br>

 ## Data Extraction
-The database was constructed with two data sources.
+The database was constructed from two data sources.
-1. "Mask adherence and rate of COVID-19 across the United States"<br>
+1. "Mask Adherence and Rate of COVID-19 across the United States"<br>
 <sup><sub>Fischer CB, Adrien N, Silguero JJ, Hopper JJ, Chowdhury AI, Werler MM (2021) Mask adherence and rate of COVID-19 across the United States.
 PLoS ONE 16(4): e0249891. https://doi.org/10.1371/journal.pone.0249891</sup></sub>
+This dataset was downloaded in a CSV format.
+Each row represented a U.S. State and contained columns for a variety COVID-19 related metrics for each month in the May-August timeframe.

+2. Twitter Data (snscrape)
+Snscrape is a scraper tool for social media data.
+Using snscrape's sntwitter with a python wrapper, 1000 tweets were scraped for the following 10 queries, for each month in the given timeframe:
+    #maskmandate
+    masks are *
+    #mask
+    mask & public
+    mask & mandate
+    mask & CDC
+    wearing a mask is *
+    mask & children OR mask & kids mask & government

 * **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).